lusamek/OpenCalphad/README.md

 ## 3. Open image file
 After the download of the image file of the virtual machine, the files need to be uncompressed.
 The image is compressed with the regular ZIP compression format.
 The Zip file contains several files.
 The debian-oc.vdi file is the main file, which will be opened with virtualbox.
-This will result in the following screenshot (screenshot #1).
+This will result in the following screenshot (screenshot #3).

-Screenshot #2:
+Screenshot #3:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Guide-OC-VM-P01.jpg)

 ## 4. Start
-After the user can use the context menu of the virtual machine, as indicated in the screenshot (screenshot #3).
-The virtual machine will boot and directly start OC after 1-2 minutes of boot time.
+After the user can use the context menu of the virtual machine, as indicated in the screenshot (screenshot #4), to start the machine.
+"Start" will be displayed (screenshot #4).
+The virtual machine will boot.
+It will take 1-2 minutes of boot time.
+After boot time, OpenCalphad software will be launched directly.

-Screenshot #3:
+Screenshot #4:
 ![](https://raw.githubusercontent.com/lusamek/OpenCalphad/master/Guide-OC-VM-P02.jpg)

+## 5. Using OC
+The documentation of OpenCalphad is available at the url: http://www.opencalphad.com/ Please visit the website of OpenCalphad for more information.

 --